amir2b/image-fit/README.md

 Update your packages with ```composer update``` or install with ```composer install```.

-## Usage

-To use the Captcha Service Provider, you must register the provider when bootstrapping your Laravel application.
-There are essentially two ways to do this.

-Find the `providers` key in `config/app.php` and register the Captcha Service Provider.
+Find the `providers` key in `config/app.php` and register the ImageFit Service Provider.

 for Laravel 5.1+
 ```php